Laura The Gastronaut > Julia Child > Fish >Coquilles St. Jacques à la Parisienne

 Now the scallops just get a quick broiling until the cheese is perfectly browned!

-You can find these recipes and all the other Julia Child recipes I make in Mastering the Art of French Cooking.
+✽ You can find this recipe and all the other Julia Child recipes I make in Mastering the Art of French Cooking, Volume I (affiliate link).

-Check out my Recipe Checklist to see a list of all my completed and pending recipes from Mastering the Art of French Cooking!
+✽ Check out my Julia Child Recipe Checklist to see a list of all my completed and pending recipes from Mastering the Art of French Cooking!

 April 5, 2021 by Laura Bullock